Optimize map label placement

 The order in which each label in a layer will go through this process is described in detail below in Label hierarchy.

-text-radial-offset accepts a scalar value that represents the offset distance of text from its anchor and is applied to the
+text-radial-offset accepts a scalar value for the offset distance of text from its anchor and is applied to the

 text-variable-anchor.
 Positive values specify right and down, while negative values specify left and up.

 text-justify specifies the justification of the label.
-It can be set to one of
+You can set it to one of

 auto will automatically set the justification towards the anchor position.